freer4/stackagejs/README.md

 Optional properties:

 - `_validate` if this data type (not this particular data property) has a universal validation method, it should be kept here.
-Attempts to validate a record that contain a property with this data type will run this validator.
+Attempts to validate a record that contains a property with this data type will run this validator.
 Returns an array of errors.
 - Any other properties you want